lukastom/jw-notifier/README.md

 - Does not require any external libraries.
 - Works on shared hosting without shell access.
 - Fully contained inside the plugin folder.

----

-## License

-Free for personal, non-commercial use.